 In this article, we explain what working from home is, explore 17 benefits of working remotely and offer tips to make the most of those benefits.

 What is working from home?

-Working from home, often called telecommuting or working remotely, refers to when an individual can complete their job out of the office and in an setting of their choose.
+Working from home, often called telecommuting or working remotely, refers to a work environment where an individual completes their job out of the office and in an setting of their choose.
 It took hold during the COVID-19 pandemic but has been embraced by many as the workplace of the future.
-Through the development of technology, the option to work from home (WFH) is becoming available to many professionals in a variety of companies and industries.
+Through the development of technology, the option to work from home (WFH) is becoming available in a variety of companies and industries.
 WFH is proving to be beneficial for both employees and employers.

 Related: What Is Remote Work?